Systematic and Statistical Uncertainties in the Non-Gravitational Acceleration of 3I/ATLAS: Results

 Observational evidence indicates that the cometary activity of \trei{} was significantly asymmetric with respect to the perihelion in terms of the water production rate \citep{Tan_ea:2026}, as well as the activity index \citep{Hui_ea:2026}.
 Although other interpretations are possible, this observed behavior may point to an asymmetry in outgassing, and consequently in the radial decay of the NGA when moving away from the time of its peak.
-To test this possibility, we repeated our least-squares orbital fit of \trei{} with model ng3, implementing NGA scaling with the heliocentric distance according to equation \eqref{g_nga}.
-In this fit, the parameters $m$ and $\delta_m$ control the average exponent, and the difference of the effective pre- and post-perihelion exponents, respectively.
+To test this possibility, we fitted the \trei{} observations with model ng3, which implements an NGA scaling with the heliocentric distance according to equation \eqref{g_nga}.
+In this dynamical model, the parameters $m$ and $\delta_m$ control the average exponent and the difference between the effective pre- and post-perihelion exponents, respectively.
+To ensure internal consistency with the solutions presented in Section~\ref{orbfits}, the fits discussed below are referenced to the same epoch (\fitepoch{}) and include only observations up to the same cutoff date.

-When fitting model ng3, the parameters $m$, $\delta_m$, and the overall scale factor of the NGA parameters are strongly correlated, leading to degeneracies in both least-squares and MCMC approaches.
+The parameters $m$ and $\delta_m$ of model ng3 are strongly correlated with the scale factor of the NGA parameters.
 Specifically, larger values of $m$ require a larger overall NGA magnitude, $A$, to fit the same observations, due to the steeper radial decay of the acceleration with heliocentric distance.
 This quasi-degeneracy can only be effectively broken if observational data sampling a wide range of heliocentric distances are available.
-Our preliminary tests showed that both the orbital fit and the MCMC sampling encounter convergence issues, the former due to ill-conditioning of the normal matrix, and the latter due to a nearly flat likelihood surface in parameter space, which could lead to poorly constrained or even misleading parameter estimates.
+Preliminary tests showed that a least-squares fit encounters convergence issues, due to ill-conditioning of the normal matrix, if both $m$ and $\delta_m$ are varied at once.